Small boats and harbor area in Mallorca during strong easterly wind and rough sea conditions

 What is often left out in public discussion

 We talk a lot about short-term inconveniences and less about long-term consequences.
 These include erosion of popular beaches, damage to promenades and the strain on local agriculture: young fruit trees, olive groves and vegetable crops are vulnerable to strong winds and heavy rain.
-On the other hand, intense, concentrated rainfall can temporarily refill reservoirs – an opportunity in times of scarce water resources that can only be seized with targeted water management.
+On the other hand, intense, concentrated rainfall can temporarily refill reservoirs – an opportunity in times of scarce water resources that can only be seized with targeted water management, a point discussed in Storm Alert: Is Mallorca Prepared for the Deluge?.

 Concrete opportunities and solutions – short-term and long-term

 In the short term, port authorities should activate staff for additional checks and encourage boat owners to inspect lines and fenders.
 Traffic control systems and airports must have flexible plans ready: anyone flying early in the morning or taking a ferry should check connections the evening before and immediately before travel.
-Municipalities can avoid a lot of alarm by quickly spreading information via SMS, social media and multilingual signs in tourist centers.
+Municipalities can avoid a lot of alarm by quickly spreading information via SMS, social media and multilingual signs in tourist centers, as explained in Orange Alert in Mallorca: What the AEMET Warning Means for the Island, Roads and Tourism.

 In the long term, modernizing sewer systems in historic town centers is worthwhile, as is constructing more robust coastal protection measures in particularly vulnerable sections and investing in intelligent early warning systems.
 Port operators could organize joint berth inspections, boat insurance companies could offer stronger prevention incentives – and the tourism industry should have emergency plans ready for festivals or boat trips.